 There is an informal appeal level.
 This is done through the Bureau of Automotive Repair.
 There is a secondary appeal process called the Formal Administrative Appeal.
 The case is forwarded to the Department of Justice Licensing Section (Attorney General’s Office) for a hearing at the Office of Administrative Hearings.
 Usually hearings are held in Sacramento, Oakland, Los Angeles, or San Diego.

 Yes.
 If you miss an appeal or a deadline, STAR will be shut off.
 You need to watch for each letter from the Bureau of Automotive Repair regarding each case and make sure you appeal each case.
 We’ve had quarters where clients received 3-4 separate STAR Invalidations.
 You need to make sure each one is appealed at every level.

-Yes.
+Removal of the Technician does not stop the STAR Invalidation process.
 This is a common misconception.
 Simply removing the technician will not result in the Bureau of Automotive Repair dropping the case.
-Please appeal the STAR Invalidation even if you decide to remove the technician.
-Make sure and send proof to the BAR.
+You need to appeal the STAR Invalidation even if you decide to remove the technician.
+We can handle this for you.

 Yes.
 There are several appeal options.
 Explaining them is a little more difficult in a Question and Answer Session.
 There is the Petition for Reconsideration and an appeal for Writ of Administrative Mandamus to Superior Court.
 Most of the appeal options are treating what the Bureau of Automotive Repair calls a “STAR Certificate” as a License to Perform Emission Testing on Directed Vehicles (STAR Directed) and therefore is a license and needs to be treated as such.
 This includes default situations (where an appeal is not filed) and a revocation of the STAR license/certificate without a hearing.